udacity/course-git-blog-project/README.md

 What are the counts of each user type?
 What are the counts of gender?
 What is the earliest birth year (when the oldest person was born), most recent birth year, and most common birth year?

+This is the summary of the work have done on bikeshare project